IvanInventor/godot-cpp-F.A.Q/Migrating-from-GDScript.md

 For node types, creating custom class and using it in a scene is similar to attaching script to existing node.
 And then, you can still extend custom classes with GDScript! (with some caveats, of course)

 ### Overriding virtual methods
-Overriding virtual methods of nodes in GDScript works really similar in C++, see this example for method prototypes
+Overriding virtual methods in GDScript works really similar in C++, see this example for method prototypes
 ```gdscript
 extends Node